 Ventricina Ragu is the simplest way to recapture that indefinable tomato sauce you tasted after exploring Abruzzo.
-It’s fail safe too, the succulent Queen of Abruzzo’s cured meats does all the hard work for you, providing the right amount of sweet chili, wild fennel and touch of orange to make a light ragu that suits all seasons.
+It’s fail-safe too, the succulent Queen of Abruzzo’s cured meats does all the hard work for you, providing the right amount of sweet chilli, wild fennel and a touch of orange to make a light ragu that suits all seasons.

 - Brown the crushed garlic clove in oil, remove it and add the julienne-cut onion.
 When it is wilted, add the crumbled bay leaf and ventricina.